 All children make mistakes and these minor incidents are dealt with as part of general class management by school staff.
-These procedures assume a gradual increase of persistence in poor behaviour/choices .
-If an incident is particularly serious stages in the procedures may be skipped so that consequences match the issue
+These procedures assume a gradual increase of persistence in response to repeated poor behaviour/choices .
+If an incident is particularly serious stages in the procedures may be skipped so that consequences match the issue.